 91-A:1 Preamble. – Openness in the conduct of public business is essential to a democratic society.
 The purpose of this chapter is to ensure both the greatest possible public access to the actions, discussions and records of all public bodies, and their accountability to the people.

 RSA 91-A expands on the basic Right to Know in Part I Article 8 of the NH Constitution.
-The Right-to-Know Law has changed about 40 times since it was first written in 1967.
+The Right-to-Know Law has changed numerous times since it was first written in 1967.
 Many court cases over the years have interpreted RSA 91-A. These cases provide guidance on how to apply the law in practice.
 In addition, there are many resources available on diverse aspects of this law.
 One of the best resources is the NH Attorney General’s Memorandum on Right to Know (2015).

 - Section 91-A:1 Preamble.
 The preamble captures the spirit and purpose of chapter 91-A.